Associate Professor of Education and Mathematics

 - EDUC 552 The Teaching of Algebra

-Christy Danko Graybeal, Ph.D., assistant professor of education, teaches courses in mathematics education.
-Dr. Graybeal received her undergraduate degree in elementary education and mathematics from Moravian College, her master's degree in mathematics from American University, and her doctorate in curriculum and instruction with a concentration in mathematics education from the University of Maryland.
+Christy Danko Graybeal, Ph.D., associate professor of education, teaches courses in mathematics education.
+Professor Graybeal received her undergraduate degree in elementary education and mathematics from Moravian College, her master's degree in mathematics from American University, and her doctorate in curriculum and instruction with a concentration in mathematics education from the University of Maryland.
 She is a former middle school mathematics teacher for Montgomery County Public Schools.
 She is especially interested in issues related to middle school mathematics teaching.

 - Graybeal, C. D. (2007).
 Whole number multiplication: There's more to it than might be expected!
 Mathematics Teacher, 101(4), 312-316.

 - Chazan, D., Sword, S., Badertscher, E., Conklin, M., Graybeal, C., Hutchison, P., Marshall, A. M., & Smith, T. (2007).
 Learning to learn mathematics; Voices of doctoral students in mathematics education.
 In W. G. Martin, M. E. Strutchens, & P. C. Elliott (Eds.), The learning of mathematics (Sixty-ninth NCTM yearbook).
 Reston, VA: NCTM.

 - Graybeal, C.D.
 (2010, October 12).
 Teachers' senses of obligation to curricular messages.